rose-coste/whitepapers/state_of_union_containers_pt1.md

 Red Hat Project Atomic
 ----------------------

-Red Hat’s Project Atomic facilitates application-­‐centric IT architecture by providing a end-­‐to-­‐end solution for deploying containerized applications quickly and reliably, with atomic update and rollback for application and host alike.
+Red Hat’s Project Atomic facilitates application-centric IT architecture by providing a end-to-end solution for deploying containerized applications quickly and reliably, with atomic update and rollback for application and host alike.